© UNICEF/NIGB2010-0214/Giacomo Pirozzi|

 Effective malaria case management

-Waiting even six hours for treatment can mean life or death to a child sick with malaria.
+Waiting even a few hours for treatment can mean life or death to a child sick with malaria.
 Through integrated child survival programming, UNICEF supports national governments and partners for treatment of malaria with the new and highly effective ACTs through health facilities, and at community level.
 UNICEF works with governments and communities to improve and promote prompt and effective malaria case management, and to ensure that children have access to medications within 24 hours of the onset of illness.

 In 2010, WHO started recommending use of diagnostic testing to confirm malaria infection in all ages groups and apply appropriate treatment based on the results.
 According to the new guidelines, treatment based solely on clinical diagnosis should only be considered when a parasitological diagnosis - either a rapid diagnostic test (RDT) or microscopy - is not accessible.